FirebaseExtended/angularfire/documentation.md

 ```

 ### $destroy
-Stop listening for events and free memory used by this array (empties the local copy)
+Stop listening for events and free memory used by this array (empties the local copy).

 Extending the Factories